 If you want to stay on top of this yourself, you should go directly to the source, which is the Governor’s office.
 You can find all of the new rules and COVID wedding guidance where the press releases are listed.
 Of course, they often do not mention “weddings” explicitly, so look for anything discussing restrictions or proclamations.
 The most recent Washington wedding guidance was released on January 11, 2021.
 Thankfully, this time, there is a table right in the press release where you can see the guidance on weddings and funerals!
 Of course, it doesn't give a ton of details, so let's dig in to those.

 If you click on the "plan" link in the press release, you will reach a PDF that has more details on the "Healthy Washington - Roadmap to Recovery" plan.
 You can also check out the summarized Medium article that was put out last week.
 You'll notice that unlike before, we are now separated into regions, with Seattle being in the Puget Sound region.
-Here is where you will also see that we are all starting in Phase 1 as of January 11th.
-And they have listed out the metrics required to get us to Phase 2.
-In Phase 1, our existing guidance is being carried over - so effectively, the same rules are in effect.
+Here is where you will also see that we all started in Phase 1 on January 11th.
+And they have listed out the metrics required to get us to each phase.
+I am excited to report that as of February 1, we are now in Phase 2 in the Puget Sound region!
+Whoohoo!

 We wedding pros have been reading between the lines like this for a year!
 So, if you ever have doubts, ask your wedding planner, or one of your vendor team.
 We are all trying our best to navigate these new rules, and have sought clarification from the governor’s office more than once.
 If we don’t know the answer, we will find out for you!